 Antonio E. Weiss

 I really enjoyed this book.
-It was so good at communicating research into no nonsense language that I wrote a separate blog post on it.
+It was so good at communicating research into no nonsense language that I wrote a separate blog postOpens in a new tab. on it.
 So I’d give this one a 4/5.

 Strong Female Lead – Lessons From Women in Power